yehia67/documentation/iota-basics/0.1/concepts/the-tangle.md

 [Learn more about how private keys are derived](root://iota-basics/0.1/concepts/addresses-and-signatures.md).
 :::

-### How nodes verify a milestone
+### How nodes verify milestones

-To verify a milestone, nodes must rebuild the Merkle tree to find the Merkle root.
+To verify milestones, nodes must rebuild the Merkle tree to find the Merkle root.
 If the rebuilt Merkle root is the same as the Coordinator's address, nodes know the milestone was sent by the Coordinator.

-To allow nodes to rebuild the Merkle tree, the Coordinator sends the following milestone transactions in the bundle:
+To allow nodes to rebuild the Merkle tree, the Coordinator sends the following milestones in the bundle:

 * Two transactions that contain the fragmented signature
 * One transaction whose [`signatureMessageFragment`](root://iota-basics/0.1/references/structure-of-a-transaction.md) field contains enough missing data from the Merkle tree to be able to rebuild it